K-made/Creditcard-FraudBusters/README.md

 # Modelling
 In coming up with the best model, the following approach will be taken:
-- We ran different classification models i.e Logistic Regression,Random Forest, Decision Tree  and K Nearest Neighbors on the balanced training dataset.
+- Different classification models were run i.e Logistic Regression,Random Forest, Decision Tree  and K Nearest Neighbors on the balanced training dataset.
 - Of the four classifiers,Random Forest and Decision Tree were the top best and were selected for  Hyperparameters tuning  ( taking into account prediction accuracy and recall).

 # Evaluation